bhalgalix/twilio-sequence-bot/README.md

 <h3> Requirements </h3>

 The first thing you will need is a Twilio account.
-For this go to <a href="https://www.twilio.com/">twilio</a> and create an account.
+For this go to <a href="https://www.twilio.com/" target="_blank">twilio</a> and create an account.

 The second one is to have WhatsApp Sandbox Channel.
 For this go to
-<a href="https://www.twilio.com/console/sms/whatsapp/learn">Twilio Sandbox for Whatsapp</a>.
+<a href="https://www.twilio.com/console/sms/whatsapp/learn" target="_blank">Twilio Sandbox for Whatsapp</a>.
 We will use this configuration because we want to test the bot right away in development.
-If you want a personalized number for your bot you can follow this <a href="https://www.twilio.com/docs/sms/whatsapp/api#twilio-sandbox-for-whatsapp">link</a>(personalized number have a cost and we don't need it for this tutorial) to enable a Whatsapp number for your sandbox.
+If you want a personalized number for your bot you can follow this <a href="https://www.twilio.com/docs/sms/whatsapp/api#twilio-sandbox-for-whatsapp" target="_blank">link</a>(personalized number have a cost and we don't need it for this tutorial) to enable a Whatsapp number for your sandbox.

 <h3> Creating a Twilio function </h3>

 Now that we have our Twilio account and we connected to our Whatsapp Sandbox Channel, we need to create a function so our bot can answer us.
-We will do by this going to <a href="https://www.twilio.com/console/runtime/functions/manage">Twilio Functions</a>.
+We will do by this going to <a href="https://www.twilio.com/console/runtime/functions/manage" target="_blank">Twilio Functions</a>.

 Press the "+" red button to add a function.